dimitris-karapliafis/RdRpCATCH/README.md

 CAUTION: 11 Feb 2026: We are experiencing some issues due to the incompatibility of pandas and numpy updates with the upsetplot package.
 The issues seem to be fixed with version 1.0.1, which is currently under submission to Bioconda.
-Please wait until 1.0.1 is available via bioconda and try to install following the pip tutorial described below.
+Please wait until 1.0.1 is available via bioconda.
+Alternatively, try to install the package via PyPi, as described below (appears to work for rdrpcatch v.1.0.1.

 The package is available as a bioconda package.
 You can install it using the following command: